I. Taaleri Code of Conduct in General

 Compliance with laws and regulations

-Taaleri is committed to following the laws, regulations and official orders of all countries where it carries on its business.
+Taaleri is committed to following the laws, statutes, and official regulations of all countries where it carries out its business.
 Compliance with laws and responsible and ethical conduct are among the cornerstones of our business.

-In addition to local laws and regulations, Taaleri is committed to observing internationally recognised human rights, as defined in UN Universal Declaration of Human Rights and the basic standards of the International Labour Organisation (ILO).
-In addition, Taaleri complies with other minimum safeguards in line with the EU's sustainable financial taxonomy.
+In addition to local laws and regulations, Taaleri is committed to complying with internationally recognised human rights standards, such as the UN Universal Declaration of Human Rights and the core conventions of the International Labour Organisation (ILO).
+Taaleri also observes with other minimum safeguards under the EU’s sustainable finance taxonomy.

 Taaleri Plc adheres to the Corporate Governance Code for listed companies maintained by the Securities Market Association, the rules of Nasdaq Helsinki Ltd (Helsinki Stock Exchange), securities market legislation and the official regulations issued by virtue of it.